Rates, discounts and monetary transactions

 65

-We keep all notarial deeds sealed and bound for 20 years in a secure, fireproof vault.
+We keep all original notarized deeds sealed and bound for 20 years in a secure fireproof vault room for you.
 A different period applies to wills.

-We provide you with unlimited access to the online My Notary File, so you can always access your documents.
+We give you unlimited access to the Online My Notary File, so you can always access your pieces.

 38.50